 Therese Shechter is a filmmaker, writer, and multi-media storyteller based in Brooklyn.
-Her work fuses humor and personal storytelling to disturb what's considered most sacred about womanhood, currently as the director of "My So-Called Selfish Life," an in-progress documentary about women who choose not to have children.
+Her work fuses humor and personal storytelling to disturb what's considered most sacred about womanhood.
+She is currently shooting her new documentary, "My So-Called Selfish Life," about women who choose not to have children.

 She also curates and edits The V-Card Diaries, a crowd-sourced collection of almost 400 stories of “sexual debuts and deferrals.”
 A searchable interactive extravaganza, it was created as a companion to How To Lose Your Virginity for its audience to share their own stories.
 Developed through POV Hackathon, the project fuses technology, design and sex education, and was exhibited at The Kinsey Institute’s Juried Art Show in 2013 as their first interactive piece.

-Some of Therese's side projects include developing TV and web media on sexuality aimed at millennials, and a monthly podcast as part of Damsels in Discussion, whose most popular series is Downton Gabby, a 'funny, feminist and foul-mouthed' dish on the world-wide TV phenomenon Downton Abbey.
+Some of Therese's side projects include developing TV and web media on sexuality aimed at millennials, and co-hosting the monthly podcast Downton Gabby, a 'funny, feminist and foul-mouthed' dish on the world-wide TV phenomenon Downton Abbey.
 Now that the series is over, the podcast focuses on pop culture starring, created by, and about women.
 Recent episodes discussed the teen shows adult ladies love (Freaks and Geeks, anyone?) and HBO's new Female Gaze.

 Therese's work is in the collections of hundreds of schools, organizations and libraries.
 Other documentaries include the award-winning I Was A Teenage Feminist (2005) and How I Learned To Speak Turkish (2006), and the short films #SlutWalkNYC (2013) and Vinnie: I Break For Cycles (2015), and the animated short Womanly Perfection (2003)

-These films have been shown at festivals from Florence to Rio de Janeiro to Ankara, and Therese was incredibly honored to take part in Serbia’s first-ever Women’s Film Festival.
+These films have been shown at festivals from Florence to Rio de Janeiro to Istanbul, and Therese was incredibly honored to be a filmmaker and panelist at Serbia’s first-ever Women’s Film Festival.
 She often speaks at universities and galleries including NYU, Duke, Yale, MIT, Penn State, Galapagos Art Space and the Brooklyn Museum.
 Therese was also a featured panelist at Harvard’s ‘Rethinking Virginity’ Conference, and she has partnered with Planned Parenthood, NARAL Pro-Choice NY, and Spark Movement to create programs on healthy sexuality and relationships for young women and men.